Newsom proposes $100 million to help tribes purchase ancestral lands - Santa Barbara News-Press

 Gov. Newsom’s office noted that the funding would also advance “tribal-based climate conservation programs” as California Native American tribal communities “suffer many of the worst impacts of climate change.”

-“The California way is not to hide from our past, but to embrace it with a commitment to build upon our values of inclusiveness and equity for everyone who calls this state home,” the governor said.
+“The California way is not to hide from our past, but to embrace it with a commitment to build upon our values of inclusiveness and equity for everyone who calls this state home,” the governor said Friday.

 Some tribal leaders voiced concerns about including non-federally recognized tribes in decisions regarding the $100 million, asking state leaders to ensure that all tribes have a say.
 Other leaders noted concern about competing land claims among tribes, saying that the funding will be helpful as long as there are clarified boundaries between communities.